 If you observe SAV on the surface, determine if it is attached to a substrate before recording presence or absence.
 Observers should mark that SAV is present at the surface when the SAV is still rooted in the sediment.
-Observers should mark that SAV is absent at the surface when it is uprooted and floating (cut from propellers, washed to site with the current, etc.).
+Observers should mark that SAV is absent at the surface when SAV is not present or the canopy height is below the surface.